aogier/aogier.github.io/content/cv-publish.rst

 Since the day I wrote a curriculum I've maintained two copies of
-it: they are identical, but the version I put online doesn't have my home address/phone numbers, I give them to recuiters/HR only.
+it: they are identical, but the version I put online doesn't have my home address/phone numbers, I give them to recruiters/HR only.

-Problem was, the approach I used to wasn't very DRY, a couple of identical tex document with and without my data:
+Problem was, the approach I used wasn't very DRY, a couple of identical tex document with and without my data:

 .. code-block:: latex